Find Trade Colleges

 $40,232 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate students at Elmhurst are $40,232 a year.
+Out-of-state tuition fees for undergraduate students at Elmhurst are $40,232 per year.
 On average, bachelor’s degree students take out $18,784 in loans while pursuing their degree.

 Full Elmhurst University Report